EmanuelAfessa/EmanuelAfessa/README.md

 ## My main projects

- I have made public several data science repositories to share my knowledge.

-Amongst my repositories, the following fall in the umbrella of supervised learning :
+ I have made public several data science repositories to share my knowledge.Amongst my repositories, the following fall in the umbrella of supervised learning :
 * A **Classification algorithm**
 * A **Regression algorithm**

 The following projects are in the unsupervised learning category :
 * A **Generation algorithm**
-* A **Clustering algorithm** for unsupervised segmentation of sentinel2 satellite images presented in the repo [Clustering in computer vision tasks](https://github.com/EmanuelAfessa/Seentinel2_analysis)
+* A **Clustering algorithm** for unsupervised segmentation of sentinel2 satellite.
+Access the repo [here] (https://github.com/EmanuelAfessa/Seentinel2_analysis)

 ## 🔧 Languages and Tools